hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. 자기야, 우리 형모 이발 깎구 올게요♥♥

-3. Corgi practicing Morad creative agency♥♥
+2. Corgi practicing Morad creative agency♥♥
+    - Corgi worked on the question `Tell me about yourself`♥♥
+        - First Practice:
-    - Corgi worked on the question `What are your greatest strengths??`♥♥
+    - Corgi worked on the question `What are your greatest strengths?`♥♥
         - First Practice: https://app.biginterview.com/s/ce5636432d♥♥
     - Corgi worked on the question `What is your weakness?`♥♥
         - First Practice: https://app.biginterview.com/s/49a6b3ee2b♥♥